 “You see, brother, how many thousands there are among the Jews of those who have believed.
 They are all zealous for the law, and they have been told about you that you teach all the Jews who are among the Gentiles to forsake Moses, telling them not to circumcise their children or walk according to our customs.”
 (Acts 21:20-21)

-In response, Paul purified himself according the custom of Jews and worshipped together with them in the Temple.
+In response, Paul purifies himself according the custom of Jews and worshiped together with them in the Temple.
 As he himself says elsewhere, he was willing to become a Jew to the Jews and a Gentile to Gentiles, that he might give offense to none (1 Cor.
 9:20-23; 10:31-33).